 Claire strives to constantly learn new subjects, find opportunities in challenges, inspire and innovate in every context.
 She supports sharing knowledge as well as experience to enhance creativity.
 Her mantra under pressure: stay calm, you’ll find solutions to any issue before you know it.

-Sales & Business Development Director at Ledger
+Sales & Business Development Director, Board Member

 Thankfully, this is a speculation, and we have an alternative future to this through a sovereign and decentralized financial instrument, called Bitcoin.
 Through this invention, we have the ability to push forward toward a more open, private and decentralized financial system.